Au2mater/MyGPTs/README.md

 setx AZURE_OPENAI_ENDPOINT "https://<endpoint>.openai.azure.com/"
 setx AZURE_OPENAI_KEY "<your Azure OpenAI API key>"
 ```

+- A internal server if others in the organization should be able to access the app.

 ## Usage
 1. Clone the repository to your local machine.